theandrew168/sbs-website/content/posts/errors-as-lists-not-maps.md

 The internet is full of awesome discussions about [strategies](https://stackoverflow.com/questions/39759906/validation-responses-in-rest-api) and [examples](https://www.baeldung.com/rest-api-error-handling-best-practices) of how big companies do it.
 Overall, both of the approaches outlined in this post are capable of getting the job done.
 At the end of the day, it mostly comes down to personal preference and the requirements of the project at hand.
-For [Bloggulus](https://github.com/theandrew168/bloggulus), I'll be sticking with "errors as lists".

 Thanks for reading!